HanadAlly/library-project/README.md

 Ali Mohammed

 ### Setup Instructions
-Clone this repository
+Clone this repository,
-Open index.html in your web browser
+Open index.html in your web browser,
-You can see ratings of books previous people read and their description you can also add a book you liked and put  its cover picture url and rate it aswell Click submit to see your book appear there.
+You can see ratings of books previous people read and their description, you can also add a book you liked and put  its cover picture url and rate it aswell, Click submit to see your book appear there.